flyte-technologies/mapbox-gl-draw/API.md

 ---

-### `.startMode(String: mode, ?Any: options) -> Draw`
+### `.changeMode(String: mode, ?Any: options) -> Draw`

-`startMode` triggers the mode switching process inside Draw. `mode` must be one of the below strings.
+`changeMode` triggers the mode switching process inside Draw. `mode` must be one of the below strings.
 Each mode takes its own arguments.
 They are descibed in detail below.

 #### Mode: `default`